lfost42/BrailleOrder/README.md

 Minimal Viable Product

-- An app that accepts a list of ASCII braille characters and returns the list sorted in braille order
+- A web app that accepts a list of ASCII braille characters and returns the list sorted in braille order
 - API accepts requests from the app and communicates with the database.

-Other features
+Other planned features
 - Alert user when a symbol includes a character that is not ASCII Braille
 - Alert user when a symbol was not found in the database
 	- user may request alerted symbol be added to the database
 - Service to scrape Known Symbols from http://www.iceb.org/symbsc2.html and check it against the current database
+- implement role based access
-- Ticket system to allow users to report bugs/errors.
+- ticket system to allow users to report bugs/errors and admins to assign/solve them

 ## OPEN REQUIREMENTS

+MVP:
+- landing page will sort a pasted list of special symbols

+Other planned features:
+- app alerts user when symbol includes a character that is not ASCII braille
+- app alerts user when a symbol is not found in the database
+	- user files ticket to add symbol to database
 - user login/registration for creating/reporting issues
 	- proposed modifications to application
 	- assign issues to other admins for research purposes
-- landing page will sort a pasted list of special symbols

 ## USER INTERFACE

+MVP:
 - Landing page
+- Area to paste a list of special symbols for sort
+- Sort button

+Other features:
 - Login option
 - Search Symbols
-- Area to paste a list of special symbols for sort
-- Sort button
 - Option to export a csv of the symbols database
 - profile management
 - role management
 - issue management